You are viewing a story from harrypotterfanfiction.com

 “But since you came here, I expect you don’t want me to tell anyone.
 The sofa is free, you know that already.”
 Vinny entered the kitchen, letting Rose trail in behind her.
 “Are you hungry?
 You usually are.”

 Thank you for that.

 “Do you want to tell me about it?”
-Vinny turned suddenly, face falling into a serious pose.
+Vinny turned suddenly, a serious expression taking root.
 “Either way, I’m making tea.
 You still prefer red?”

 Did she want to talk?
 She wasn’t sure herself.
 What would she say?
 Maybe I still love him, maybe I don’t, it’s hard to tell?
 The conversation following a statement like that was one she didn’t think she could handle at the moment.
 Maybe tomorrow.
 Maybe the next day.
 Maybe never.